rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 ![](../assets/images/2020/Automating-Azure-With-Ansible/065.png)

 Then we tell it want to use our Dockerfile as the remote container instance

 ![](../assets/images/2020/Automating-Azure-With-Ansible/070.png)

 Wait a few seconds...

 ![](../assets/images/2020/Automating-Azure-With-Ansible/075.png)

 Boom!
 Bring up a terminal if it isn't there (CTRL-') and run a few commands.
 We have ansible installed and are running from our container which is a different machine effectively.

 ![](../assets/images/2020/Automating-Azure-With-Ansible/080.png)

-Not that this also maps the files from our work folder into this container and so we can see/work with those here.
+Note that this also maps the files from our work folder into this container and so we can see/work with those here.
 This is where the magic happens as we can develop on Windows but use a linux container backend.
 Very nice.

-## Create an Ansible Role Playbook
+### Create an Ansible Role Playbook

 We can now create an ansible playbook.
 A playbook is simply the steps we want ansible to carry out.
 We will create two 'roles' inside this, one to create the VM (infrastructure) and the other to connect to it and configure it (configuration).

+I do have a zip of the code [on GitHub here](https://github.com/iaingblack/Ansible-Azure-Infrastructure/tree/v1.0.0) but I would definitely encourage trying it out yourself first

 In our working folder, create the following folders and empty files.